Podcast with Dr. Gil Tippy, clinical director of the DIR/Floortime® Rebecca School in Manhattan

 Parents Are The Key

 Parents are the ones who know their children the best.
-They can get away with pushing the child more when the child is frustrated more than anyone else can if the relationship is warm, nurturing and safe.
+They can get away with pushing the child more when the child is regulated but frustrated more than anyone else can if the relationship is warm, nurturing and safe.
 The child will be willing to tolerate frustration with you.
 But many parents mistakenly solve the problem for the child because they can’t tolerate seeing the child frustrated.
 Of course, if the child is dysregulated, we co-regulate before challenging the child again.

 For children who are abstract, functioning in capacities 5, 6, or higher, it is essential to allow play without consequences.
 So it’s OK for kids to have pretend play that is disturbing because it’s symbolic, which helps them not have to actually act everything out in real life.
 You can discuss consequences after playtime with children at higher capacities to gain insight into what emotions they needed to work through during play that might have been disturbing.